evsheino/url-shortener/README.md

 # URL shortening service

 POST /shorten
 Parameters: Parameter link should contain the link to shorten.
+Accepted protocols are http, https and ftp.
 Returns: Id for the shortened link in text/plain format.

 GET /{id}